 As a Federation we considered what our children might need to learn due to the context in which they are growing up and learning in.
-The following aspects run as “golden threads” through our curriculum to ensure children in this part of the world get the diet they need.
 These aspects are:

 - Rural: Due to their environment children need to know the difference between rural and urban areas area.